 Change your bedding.
 Invest in bedding that is cool, crisp and breathable.
 Fabrics like silk and certain polyester blends have limited breathability.
-Opt instead for low thread count cotton sheets, bamboo twill sheets or linen bedding.
+Opt instead for low thread count cotton sheets, Rayon from Bamboo or linen bedding.

 Invest in "blackout" curtains.
 With longer days, daylight may be interfering with your sleep pattern.
 If it’s still light when you want to go to sleep or light an hour or more before you need to be awake, invest in some good blackout curtains and a better night’s rest.